developer-hamed/Telegram-crawler/README.md

 Note:This Script needs permision to create a file so you need to grant this permision and then you can run it.
-Note:If telegram is blocked in your country, first think about bypassing that :/